thiagomarcal/jarvis-explorer/README.md

 # jarvis-explorer

 File explorer side project:
- - Focus on search files faster
+ - Focus on search files faster with a friendly UI

 ## Stack